napari/napari.github.io/tutorials/tracking/cell_tracking.md

-# single cell tracking with napari
+# Single cell tracking with napari

 In this application note, we will use napari (requires version 0.4.0 or greater) to visualize single cell tracking data using the `Tracks` layer.
 For an overview of the `Tracks` layer, please see the [tracks layer fundamentals tutorial](../fundamentals/tracks).